Technigo/project-movies/README.md

 # Project Movies

-Replace this readme with your own information about your project.

-Start by briefly describing the assignment in a sentence or two.
-Keep it short and to the point.
+This is a project that was made during the Technigo Bootcamp.
+The assignment was built with React and we worked with an external API.

 ## The problem

-Describe how you approached to problem, and what tools and techniques you used to solve it.
-How did you plan?
-What technologies did you use?
-If you had more time, what would be next?
+We started with building all the components in App, and then we moved them to separate pages/components.

+If we had more time we would work more with cathing errors.
+We explored this a bit but we could not make it work so we had to remove it in the end.
+We would also move all the urls into the right folder.

+We also had a little bit of problem to make the animation on 'BackButton' to have a smooth transition back to its original position.

 ## View it live

 https://suspicious-wright-21d05f.netlify.app

-Every project should be deployed somewhere.
-Be sure to include the link to the deployed project so that the viewer can click around and see what it's all about.

-- move all urls to separate file
-- transition on button slow back
-- use rem/em for all text